 - Palladio’s Tablino in the Accademia Gallery was badly affected by flooding in late 2019.

-- With funds raised by Venice in Peril’s Acqua Alta 2019 Appeal a project to repair the terracotta floor and marmorino wall surfaces was prepared.
+- With funds raised from Venice in Peril’s Acqua Alta 2019 Appeal a project was prepared to repair the pedestals on which the casts are placed, the terracotta inlaid floor and the marmorino wall surfaces.

-- It was also decided to open up the blocked door in the north wall which leads to Palladio’s spiral staircase, to repair the terracotta floor here and install a pump in case the Tablino should get flooded again.
+- To provide future protection it was also decided to open up the blocked door in the north wall which leads to Palladio’s spiral staircase, to repair the terracotta floor here and install a pump in case the Tablino should get flooded again.

-- This means that as well as safeguarding the Tablino the project will extend access, allowing visitors to enjoy views of Palladio’s spectacular oval staircase.
+- As a result the project will extend access, allowing visitors to enjoy views of Palladio’s spectacular oval staircase.

-- The work is being undertaken by Venetian conservation firm Uni.SVe. headed by architect Guido Jaccarino and should be completed by May 2021.
+- The work is being undertaken by Venetian conservation firm Uni.SVe. headed by architect Guido Jaccarino under the direction of the Venetian Soprintendenze/ Ministry of Culture and should be completed by September 2021.